DamienIrving/cmdline_provenance/docs/index.rst

-Following this simple approach to data provenance, it is possible maintain a record of all data processing steps from intial download/creation of your data files to the end result (e.g. a .png image).
+Following this simple approach to data provenance, it is possible maintain a record of all data processing steps from intial download/creation of the data files to the end result (e.g. a .png image).

 ``cmdline_provenance`` contains a series of functions for generating history records in the NCO/CDO format, and for combining the current record with previous records to maintain a complete command log.